HumanSignal/label-studio/docs/source/tags/header.md

 ### Example

-Display a header on the labeling interface based on a field in the data
+Display a header on the labeling interface based on a field in the data.

 ```html
 <View>